 Set a time limit of 30 minutes to make the sandwiches and an extra 5 or 10 minutes for everyone to stack the tower up.
 They can be near the creation to ensure it doesn’t fall over when they’re creating it but they have to step back once the countdown ends.
 I’d say that everyone’s a winner if there’s food at the end of it!

 A roast is a panel of coworkers, colleagues, managers or even friends and family members who gently tease the outgoing employee.
 Remember to keep it respectful and impersonal.
-If the idea of roasting your coworker doesn’t appeal, you can opt to toast to their future happiness!
+If the virtual work party ideas of roasting your coworker doesn’t appeal, you can opt to toast to their future happiness!

 Does your colleague have a particular dressing sense?
 Why not wear outfits that are their style! and turn on your camera to show them how their look looks on you?

 This is a popular guessing game people play at virtual baby showers, where the guests have to guess the price of different baby gifts.
 From bassinets and strollers to overnight bags, the person who is able to get most prices right wins the game!